S3-working-group/s3-practical-guide/S3-practical-guide.md

 Work in Progress includes:

--   number of items in a backlog
+-   the number of items in a backlog
 -   concurrent projects or tasks for groups or individuals
 -   products in a portfolio